Prices

 Price indices provide information on price changes and can be used to monitor the development of the Estonian economy.
 Most of the indices are calculated on the basis of an internationally recognised methodology, which makes it possible to compare developments with other countries.
 Price indices are widely used in various contracts to adjust fees.
 The consumer price index is also used to adjust pensions and wages.

-The producer price index of industrial output, which expresses changes in the producer prices of industrial goods manufactured in Estonia for the domestic market and for export, fell by 0.3% in July compared with June and by 2.2% compared with July last year.
+The producer price index of industrial output, which expresses changes in the producer prices of industrial goods manufactured in Estonia for the domestic market and for export, increased by 1.6% in August 2025 compared with July and decreased by 1.6% compared with August last year.

-According to Statistics Estonia, in July, the consumer price index increased by 0.6% compared with June and by 5.4% compared with July 2024.
-Goods were 3.9% and services 7.7% more expensive than in July last year.
+According to Statistics Estonia, in August, the consumer price index increased by 1% compared with July and by 6.1% compared with August 2024.
+Goods were 4% and services 9.3% more expensive than in August last year.